ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 At first glance, you might think you can incorporate your logic into the Workflow Definition; however, Temporal Workflows have certain [deterministic constraints](https://docs.temporal.io/workflows#deterministic-constraints).
 For example, they need to be replayable, and modifying the Workflow code makes it much harder to replay.

 In addition, by using Activities, you can take advantage of Temporal's ability to retry Activities indefinitely, which you'll explore later in this tutorial.

 Use Activities for your business logic, and use Workflows to coordinate the Activities.

 :::

+### Retrying as a Temporal Superpower
 Temporal Workflows automatically retry Activities that fail by default, but you can customize how those retries happen.
 At the top of the `MoneyTransfer` Workflow Definition, you'll see a Retry Policy defined that looks like this:

 <!--SNIPSTART python-money-transfer-project-template-workflows {"selectedLines": ["16-20"]} -->